 Plains Life Rules

-The Plains Life Rules are 11 safety expectations that guide the way we work and should be kept top-of-mind by employees and contractors every day.
-The safety and well-being of our employees and contractors is our top priority, and following the Life Rules will help eliminate personal injuries, motor vehicle incidents and environmental releases.
-The Plains Life Rules are:
+The safety and well-being of our employees and contractors is our top priority.
+Our employees and contractors utilize 11 Life Rules to guide the way we work, as we believe following these Life Rules will help eliminate personal injuries, motor vehicle incidents and environmental releases.
+The Life Rules are:

 - Have Work Authorization